matthewh806/killing_me_softly_with_his_dsp/code/README.md

 ###### Possible improvements
 - [ ] Slice by transient - investigate a good method for this.
 Is a simple amp threshold sufficient?
+   - [ ] https://github.com/adamstark/Gist or https://github.com/aubio/aubio to handle this perhaps
 - [ ] Slice manually by clicking on the waveform
 - [ ] Zoom on waveform?
 - [ ] Expand / Shrink signal to fit into a certain period